ServiceStack/ServiceStackVS/README.md

 ![Task Runner Explorer with ServiceStack Angular Single Page App template](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/task-runner-explorer.png)

 This template will take longer create due to installing Node related projects locally for your application to use.
 First build will also take some time due to NPM and Bower dependencies.
+If you don't have Node.js/Grunt/Gulp installed globally, it will also required creating the template whilst running **Visual Studio as Administrator**.
+For more information, see instructions here.

 Any feedback or bug reports would be welcome, as this will be improved and updated over time.

 ![Angular Single Page Application Demo](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/angular-spa-demo.gif)